Skip to contents

 )

 If the column reuses a published controlled vocabulary (like the DFO Salmon Ontology), include the matching IRI in term_iri so automated tools can link to the definition.
-In the one-shot create_sdp() workflow, code-level semantic suggestions are seeded automatically only for factor/categorical source columns unless you opt into semantic_code_scope = "all".
+In the one-shot create_sdp() workflow, code-level semantic suggestions are seeded automatically for factor and low-cardinality character source columns unless you opt into semantic_code_scope = "all".

 5) Create the package